Hermetic Programming: Parameterizing Access to State

 Interaction vs Access

-now and getClock are both hard-wired to state: they access the system clock, and you cannot redirect that access by passing a different parameter.
+now and getClock are both hard-wired to state: they access the system clock, and that access cannot be redirected by passing a different parameter.

 getTime, by contrast, parameterizes its access to state: it is hermetic.